Vested in your success

 NATIONALLY RECOGNIZED FACULTY

 Mizzou Law faculty are recognized for achievement inside and outside the classroom.
 They are regularly honored for excellence in teaching with awards such as the Kemper Fellowship and the Gold Chalk Award.
 However, their influence isn’t limited to the classroom.
-They have published industry-changing articles in national academic journalis, called upon by national media outlets for their expertise, and have presented around the world on a variety of legal issues.
+They have published industry-changing articles in national academic journals, called upon by national media outlets for their expertise, and have presented around the world on a variety of legal issues.

 Graduate with Minimal Debt